enggsatyamraj/internship-test/README.md

 # Project Setup

-This repository contains the code for [Project Name].
+This repository contains the code for Interview Test.
 Follow the steps below to set up and run the project locally.

 ## Getting Started